Viincentt/linkiboost/README.md

 It will only endorse the skills that have not been endorsed yet.
 Those previously approved will remain still.

-**NOTE**: you can still hide people who endorsed you directly on Linkedin if you don't want them to support you.
+**NOTE**: you can hide people who endorsed you directly on Linkedin if you don't want them to support you.

 ## Requirements